How to Respond to a Job Offer Email: Templates to Accept, Decline, or Negotiate Professionally

 Corey Walker

 If something about the company or the opportunity doesn't seem to be a good fit, you will want to send a polite and appreciative letter declining an offer.
 Thank the hiring manager for the opportunity, express gratitude, and state the reason for rejecting the offer if possible.
-Try to sound appreciative and professional.
+Here's a polite way to turn down a job offer email:

 Dear Alice,